UAlbertaALTLab/morphodict/docs/dictionary-data.md

+(dictionary-data)=

-## Current dictionary data
+## Dictionary data

+Dictionary applications require dictionary data.

+### Sources

-In theory, linguists will provide comprehensive and correct dictionary data in importjson format.
+In theory, linguists will provide comprehensive and correct dictionary data in the morphodict-specific importjson format.

 In practice, at this time, full dictionaries for each language arise as
 follows: